 But now, a new year, which we hope is filled with exciting technologies, awaits you.
 And with that, new resolutions as well.
-Hence, here are five technology habits you should try to adopt in 2018.
+Hence, here are six technology habits you should try to adopt in 2018.

 1. Desktop Backup Tool

 Backing up your computer should be on the top of your resolutions list this year.
 No, I’m not talking about manual disk backups here.
 Instead, I’m suggesting a cloud-based utility such as the Google Backup and Sync tool which quietly runs in the background and uploads all your essential files to your Google Drive account.
 If you’re on a limited bandwidth, you can also select precisely which folders need to be synced.
 Plus, the app even lets you back up unlimited pictures to Google Photos at a compressed quality.

 Backing up your computer to a cloud account instead of just an external drive has a multitude of advantages.
 For starters, you can access any of your file from anywhere on the Google Drive app.
 Second, you don’t need to worry about crashing the drive and losing all the files.
 I personally only recently installed the tool and since then, I’ve never looked back.
 You might not realize the importance of an active backup tool right away, but eventually, one day when your computer decides to randomly refuse to boot up, you will.
 Of course, you won’t be able to reinstall the operating system with this but we both know you won’t be doing that.